-SkillsUSA will be sending a team of 18 to 20 competitors to the 43rd WorldSkills Competition being held in São Paulo, Brazil, in August 2015.
+SkillsUSA will be sending a team of 19 competitors to the 43rd WorldSkills Competition being held in São Paulo, Brazil, in August 2015.
 The SkillsUSA WorldTeam will compete in 19 skill areas, some for the first time.
-New competitions for the U.S. team include Engineering Team Challenge and Heavy Vehicle Equipment Maintenance.
+New competitions for the U.S. team include Manufacturing Team Challenge and Heavy Vehicle Equipment Maintenance.
 We are also entering Mechanical Engineering Design – CAD as well as Baking for the first time in many years.

 SkillsUSA WorldTeam competitors will spend the next several months training for the competitions.